alexi.sh

 Risk matrix: solo dev on Mac, iPhone, GitHub, AWS

-A concrete example: a solo developer running a SaaS product on Mac (primary workstation), iPhone (2FA device and personal communication), GitHub (code and CI/CD), and AWS (production infrastructure).
-Scoring each vector using a simplified 1–5 probability × impact scale:
+Here is a concrete example.
+A solo developer runs a SaaS product on Mac (main workstation), iPhone (2FA device and personal communication), GitHub (code and CI/CD), and AWS (production infrastructure).
+We score each vector on a simple 1–5 probability Γ— impact scale:

 Threat vectorSTRIDE classProbabilityImpactScorePriority